-DATE APPROVED: APRIL 19, 2019
+DATE APPROVED: APRIL 19, 2019 SIGNATURE: Signature on file in HR

 This general order establishes a development and approval process for A.T.
 Still University (ATSU) general orders.
 By implementing this process, the University seeks to promote ethics and integrity, operational efficiencies, best practices, collaborative decision making across all University departments, and compliance with laws and regulations.